 New York, NY

-Instinct, Rebellion, Music, and Play: A Cathartic Moment for a Type Designer
+Instinct, Rebellion, Music, and Play; A Study of Spontaneity in Type Design

 By its nature type design is a painstakingly precise process, a labor of love that requires highly skilled craftsmanship, and tireless attention to detail.
 An art form with the primary function of communication it is rightly steeped in rules and theory.